Denny Doyle (politician): Legal issues

-On March 3 2022, Doyle was charged in federal court with one felony count of possession of child pornography, which carries up to 20 years in prison and/or a fine of up to $250,000.
-Doyle allegedly had the child pornography in his possession between 2014 and 2015, including sexually explicit material depicting minors under the age of 12.
-He made his initial appearance at Gus J. Solomon United States Courthouse on March 4, 2022.
-Doyle pleaded guilty to a single charge of possession of child pornography on October 11, 2022.
-On January 24, 2023, Doyle was sentenced to six months in prison and five years of supervised release.
+On March 3, 2022, Doyle was charged in federal court with one felony count of possession of child pornography, which carries up to 20 years in prison and/or a fine of up to $250,000.
+Doyle had the child pornography in his possession between 2014 and 2015, including sexually explicit material depicting minors under the age of 12.
+The material was discovered on a hard drive in January 2022, prompting the investigation.
+The hard drive belonged to a girls' youth soccer league which he at the time was vice president of, and consisted of between 300 and 600 pornographic images of children.